 3. Bahrain Branch Office

 Despite being physically disconnected from the main office, a Bahrain Branch Office is not a separate legal entity.
 In fact, it operates as a stem of the main company.
-The branch can be 100% foreign owned if their industry of operations is fully open to the formation of an LLC by foreign shareholders.
+The branch can be 100% foreign-owned if its industry of operations is fully open to the formation of an LLC by foreign shareholders.

 4. Bahrain Shareholding Company (BSC)